Bogdan-Ciurea/algorithm-visualizer/DesignDocument.md

 ## Node Class

-The Node class will represent the nodes that will be used for the GraphInterface and TreesInterface related algorithms.
+The Node class will represent the nodes that will be used for the GraphInterface related algorithms.

 #### Node(int value, int coord_x, int coord_y, int id = -1);